Rankin-Cohen brackets for orthogonal Lie algebras and bilinear conformally invariant differential operators: Introduction and Motivation

 The structure of our article goes as follows.
-As already mentioned, we first reformulate the existence of invariant bilinear differential operators (or equivalently, Rankin-Cohen-like brackets) in terms of purely abstract Lie theoretic classification scheme for diagonal branching rules of generalized Verma modules, associated to the real orthogonal Lie algebra $so(n+1,1,\mR)$ and its conformal parabolic Lie subalgebra $\gop$.
-The reason behind the choice for this parabolic subalgebra is its fundamental property of having the commutative nilradical.
-Consequently, the branching problem takes value in the Grothendieck group $K({\fam2 O}^\gop)$ of the Bernstein-Gelfand-Gelfand parabolic category ${\fam2 O}^\gop$.
-Here the main device are character formulas and their reduction in the branching problems, see Section $2$.
-The quantitative part of the problem consists of the construction of singular vectors, and is the content of Section $3$.
-It is based on the procedure of rewriting the representation theoretical action in the Fourier dual picture, where the positive nilradical of $\gop$ is acting on symmetric algebra of the (commutative) opposite nilradical.
-This action produces the four term functional equation for singular vectors, and its solution is technically the most difficult part with both analytic and combinatorial aspects arising from generalized hypergeometric equation.
-The last Section $4$ is a direct consequence of Sections $2,3$ and determines the explicit formulas for bilinear conformally invariant differential operators representing these singular vectors.
+In Section $2$, we reformulate the question of existence for equivariant bilinear differential operators (the Rankin-Cohen brackets) in terms of purely abstract Lie theoretic classification scheme for diagonal branching rules of generalized Verma modules, and apply it to the case of real orthogonal Lie algebras $so(n+1,1,\mR)$ and their conformal parabolic Lie subalgebras $\gop$.
+We review some necessary technical background, and discuss the abstract (or, qualitative) part of the branching problem taking its value in the Grothendieck group $K({\fam2 O}^\gop)$ of the Bernstein-Gelfand-Gelfand parabolic category ${\fam2 O}^\gop$.
+We also review the procedure of algebraic Fourier transformation applied to generalized Verma modules, which will be used in Section $3$.
+The main theme of our article is the quantitative part of the branching problem, see Section $3$, which consists of the construction of a class of (scalar valued) singular vectors.
+Our approach to analyze singular vectors is based on the procedure of F-method applied to generalized Verma modules, where the action of positive nilradical of $so(n+1,1,\mR)$ reduces to a four term functional equation for the coefficients of singular vectors.
+To solve it is technically the most difficult part, including both analytic and combinatorial aspects of generalized hypergeometric functions ${}_3F_2$.
+The results of Sections $2,3$ are applied in Section $4$ to produce classification and explicit formulas of bilinear conformally covariant differential operators corresponding to (scalar valued) singular vectors.

+There are several ways allowing to produce the results equivalent to ours.
+For example, \cite{OvRe} is based on the construction of transvectants, \cite{Cl1} and \cite{Cl2} develop the (meromorphic continuation of) conformally invariant trilinear forms, or even the construction of (explicit formulas are of low order only) curved analogues on a Riemannian manifold via conformally invariant ambient metric construction in \cite{CaLY}.
+It follows from our construction via F-method the completeness of the constructed set, a property which is not automatic in the other approaches.
+In addition, our results do agree with those appearing in the above mentioned references.
+Moreover, an additional effort can be used to construct the lifts to homomorphisms of semi-holonomic Verma modules in conformal geometry, which then give the curved version of our construction parallel to the results in \cite{CaLY}.

 Throughout the article we denote by $\mN$ the set of natural numbers including zero.